Dollywood Express: Locomotives

+Former locomotives

-Train Maintenance
+Train maintenance

-When the park is closed during part of the Winter every year, the Dollywood maintenance crew usually follows a checklist to maintain the trains and keep them in pristine, working condition.
+When the park is closed during part of the winter every year, the Dollywood maintenance crew usually follows a checklist to maintain the trains and keep them in pristine, working condition.
 According to Dollywood, the trains are sanded down and repainted every year, the running boards are replaced, brake systems are overhauled and other basic repairs are made where necessary.
 The train repair crew even contours the wheels if needed to ensure that patrons of the attraction can have a smooth, bump free ride.

 Along with the regular maintenance performed every year on the locomotives, the train repair crew also overhauls the engine on the locomotives every ten years to ensure the trains operate properly.
 The locomotives are also winterized at the end of their yearly maintenance to ensure that they are protected from the cold in the park's offseason.